How to evaluate cancer research

 New research gets published in scientific journals.
 These journals help researchers share their findings and allow other researchers to test the results or use them in further research.
 The most respected journals use a process called peer review to make sure they only publish high-quality research.
 During peer review, subject matter experts review the study to make sure it is reliable and adds new knowledge to the field of study.
 If it does, the research is published.

 There are many websites that share health messages and cancer information.
 Some, like the Canadian Cancer Society, draw on the best scientific evidence from many studies and work with respected healthcare professionals and researchers to interpret, check and approve the information they share.
 Others are not as rigorous.
-Where possible, rely on websites from reputable research and cancer organizations such as Cancer Research UK, Cancer.Net and the American Association for Cancer Research.
+Where possible, rely on websites from reputable research and cancer organizations such as Cancer Research UK and the American Association for Cancer Research.

 Who conducted the research?